Todd Kohlhepp's house

 Kohlhepp carried out the killings because he believed that the owner and his employees had stolen a motorcycle from him.

 213 Windsong Way was built in 1998.
 It has four bedrooms and is roughly 2,400 square feet in size.
 Kohlhepp purchased the property for $137,500 in February 2007.
 It was last sold for $295,000 in June 2021.
-Note that none of his crimes were committed at this house.
+None of his crimes were committed at this house.

 Later murders

-Kohlhepp's property on Wofford Road map
+Kohlhepp's property on Wofford Road.

 Kohlhepp owned a 95-acre property on Wofford Road near Woodruff.